rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 I broke the fangs of the unrighteous and made him drop his prey from his teeth. ^2917

-Then I thought, I shall die in my nest, and I shall multiply my days as the sand, ^2918
+Then I thought, 'I shall die in my nest, and I shall multiply my days as the sand, ^2918

 my roots spread out to the waters, with the dew all night on my branches, ^2919

-my glory fresh with me, and my bow ever new in my hand. ^2920
+my glory fresh with me, and my bow ever new in my hand.' ^2920

 Men listened to me and waited and kept silence for my counsel. ^2921